pavanw3b/sh00t/README.md

 or restart your terminal.
 Try activating sh00t again: `conda activate sh00t`.
 You should be seeing `(sh00t) XXXX$` in your terminal.
 * Clone or download the latest project into a location of your choice: `https://github.com/pavanw3b/sh00t`
 * Navigate to the folder where sh00t is cloned or downloaded & extracted: `cd sh00t`.
-Note that this is outer-most *sh00t* directory in project files.
+Note that this is the outer-most *sh00t* directory in project files.
 Not *sh00t/sh00t*.
 * Install Sh00t dependency packages: `pip install -r requirements.txt`
 * Setup database: `python manage.py migrate`